aaeralynn/aeralyn-challenge-7/README.md

 - [Questions](#questions)

 ## Description
-I had to create a wprking README generator using what I've learned through class about node and javascript.
+I had to create a working README generator using what I've learned through class about node and javascript.

 ## Installation
 Run npm install in the terminal